Mount Abu Wildlife Sanctuary: Witness The Exotic Fauna Of Rajasthan

 Photo: Hemant Jangid / Unsplash

-The Mt Abu Wildlife Sanctuary is situated in the Sirohi district of Rajasthan amidst the Aravalli mountain range.
+The Mount Abu Wildlife Sanctuary location lies in the Sirohi district of Rajasthan amidst the Aravalli mountain range.
 It extends in longitudinal and latitudinal directions in the entire Mt Abu, an independent hill resort that stands like an oasis in northwest Rajasthan.
 The Ecological variation in the sanctuary ranges from subtropical evergreen to open grasslands.
 The landscape features rocky hills, lush valleys, and dense forests, a perfect habitat for varied wildlife.
 Its proximity to Mount Abu town allows most tourists visiting this famous hill station to stop for the natural experience.

 A view of an aeroplane, one of the most convenient and easiest ways to reach Rajasthan.